English Spelling Society: Specific reform systems

 As of September 2021, the Society has not endorsed any specific alternative English spelling system.
 However, through its "Personal View" series, it provides a forum for authors of alternative systems to publish their work and submit them to peer review.
-The forum includes resources for Simple-Fonetik and SoundSpel, among others.
+The forum includes resources for Simpel-Fonetik and SoundSpel, among others.
 Its listed proposals vary in their recommendations from regularising only a few words to making English almost completely phonemically written.

-In the November 1983 edition of the Society's newsletter, it printed a five-part reform proposal called "Stage 1".
-One of these was Harry Lindgren's SR1 proposal.
+In the November 1983 edition of the Society's newsletter, it printed a five-part reform proposal known as Stage 1.
+One of these was Spelling Reform 1 (SR1), a proposal by Harry Lindgren.
 In April 1984, SR1 was adopted as the Society's house style at its yearly meeting.
 The Society said that the newsletter's proposed reforms could be used either together or individually (as a step-by-step change).

 In April 2021, Stephen Linstead's Traditional Spelling Revised (TSR) was approved by the International English Spelling Congress as the best alternative to English Orthography.
 The Society, sponsor of the Congress, is affording TSR a degree of support and publicity.

 Spelling bee protests

-Protesters from the Society have regularly taken good-humoured action against orthodox English spelling and its promotion (e.g. by demonstrating, most conspicuously in the form of 'BeeMan,' at the annual Scripps National Spelling Bee in Washington, D.C.).
+Protesters from the Society have regularly taken good-humoured action against orthodox English spelling and its promotion (e.g. by demonstrating, most conspicuously in the form of "BeeMan", at the annual Scripps National Spelling Bee in Washington, D.C.).

 Presidents

-The Society has had 8 presidents to date since its creation in 1908.
+The Society has had eight presidents to date since its creation in 1908.
 With the exception of the politician Sir James Pitman, all of the presidents have been academics.